PaddlePaddle/Paddle/doc/v2/faq/build_and_install/index_en.rst

 The solution is:

-* Remove the old PaddlePaddle to make a clean environment for the unit tests.
-If the PaddlePaddle package is already in python's site-packages, unit tests would refer the python package in site-packages instead of the python package in the :code:`/python` directory of the source directory.
-Setting :code:`PYTHONPATH` to :code:`/python` is also useless because python's search path would give the priority to the installed python package.
+* Remove old PaddlePaddle to make a clean environment for the unit tests.
+If PaddlePaddle package is already in Python's site-packages, unit tests would refer Python package in site-packages instead of Python package in the :code:`/python` directory of the source directory.
+Setting :code:`PYTHONPATH` to :code:`/python` is also useless because Python's search path would give the priority to the installed Python package.

-8. Fail to download the MKLML library
+8. Failed to download the MKLML library
 ----------------------------------------------

 ..  code-block:: bash